Metehan120/rsmalloc/README.md

 > **Known issue:** Linux kernel `7.0.10` appears to trigger `SIGBUS` in some workloads when using rsmalloc.
 If you hit unexplained `SIGBUS` crashes, try a different kernel version before assuming allocator corruption.

+> **Alpha-3 announcement:** RSMalloc `0.3.0-alpha` will make the default Rust `GlobalAlloc` and C `LD_PRELOAD` configurations usable with stable Rust.
+The allocator's remaining nightly-only TLS dependency has been removed in the development branch.
+The optional `allocator-api` feature will continue to require nightly until Rust stabilizes `std::alloc::Allocator`.

 ## Alpha 3.0: Rust API transition

 Alpha 3.0 will introduce a redesigned Rust global allocator API under `rsmalloc::v2`.